ReginaldErzoah/ReginaldErzoah.github.io/README.md

 #### 1. COVID-19 Data Exploration Project
 This project is for analyzing and understanding the impact of the COVID-19 pandemic globally.
 By combining COVID-19 death data with vaccination data (these excel files are located in repository).
 The project also looks at how well the COVID-19 vaccination is going, giving us a complete picture of how the pandemic is unfolding.
 Utilizing CTE and Partition by, it calculates cumulative vaccinated individuals, and a Tableau-ready view is created.
-Primary KPIs: Total COVID-19 Cases & Deaths, Death Percentage Per Total Cases, Percentage of Population Infected, Countries with Hghest Infection Rate compared to Population, Global total cases, total deaths & death percentage.
+Primary KPIs: Total COVID-19 Cases & Deaths, Death Percentage Per Total Cases, Percentage of Population Infected, Countries with Highest Infection Rate compared to Population, Global total cases, total deaths & death percentage.
-Secondary KPIs: Countries with Highest Death Count per Population, Continents with Highest Death Counts, Percentage of Population Vaccinated, Rolling (Cummulative) People Vaccinated.
+Secondary KPIs: Countries with Highest Death Count per Population, Continents with Highest Death Counts, Percentage of Population Vaccinated, Rolling (Cumulative) People Vaccinated.
 [View Project Here](https://github.com/ReginaldErzoah/ReginaldErzoah.github.io/blob/main/COVID-19%20Data%20Exploration%20SQL%20Project.sql)

 ![covid](https://github.com/ReginaldErzoah/ReginaldErzoah.github.io/assets/147485458/20965b3d-149d-441b-a9e3-66bd4f9d4c07)